vanely/engen/README.md

 You may however want to opt for syncing either, your microsoft, or github account to vscode to keep your settings, and extensions where ever you go.

 ### Steps To Execute
-The `main.sh` executable at the top level of PublicEnvGenerator will present the following choices
+To access the below menu:
+When the repo is first cloned execute the `main.sh` script at the top level of the engen directory.
+After generating the first directory tree `Create Directory Tree` an alias `engen` will be globally exported to `.profile`, and sourced in `.bashrc`, and or `.zshrc`, which can be used after to access the same menu and allows the choice of generated directory context.

 0: Create Directory Tree<br/>
 1: Update Directory Tree<br/>